Tip for choosing one creative project out of many, if you’re multi-creative

 And it’s okay to feel scared as sh*t.
 I do.
 Most creatives I know do.

 You have permission to do it your way.
-Just pick an idea, turn it into a project, practice your creative muscle, and have fun doing it.
+Pick a small idea, turn it into a project, practice your creative muscle, and have fun doing it.

 More creative coaching resources for you